10 Veterinary Marketing Ideas You Have to Try

 The concept is simple.
 Choose a product or service you would like to promote and construct a contest around that item.
 For example, if you have just begun stocking a new line of all-natural pet treats, you can plan a giveaway that advertises this product.

-Create original graphics to post on social media along with the contest rules so that your audience knows how to enter to win.
-Your contest could be something as simple as, “comment a video of pet’s reaction when the treats come out to win 5 bags of this-or-that dog biscuits!”
+Create original graphics to promote your social media contests and provide information.
+Your contest could be something as simple as, “Win 5 bags of this-or-that dog biscuits!”

 Be sure to generate interest in the product or service along with the content so that you can build value.
-You can do this by creating custom content promoting the item.
+You can do this by sharing contestants’ posts their tagging you in or creating multiple posts for these contests.

 7. Start Using Video on Your Website and Social Channels

 Video is the most popular content medium on the internet right now.
-In fact, it’s expected to drive about 80% of all web traffic by the end of this year!
+Videos are expected to drive about 80% of all web traffic by the end of this year!
 Get ahead of the curb by implementing video on your website and social channels as soon as possible.

 Luckily, modern technology has made it pretty easy to create videos at your practice using your smartphone or a DSLR camera.
 You can even edit videos on your phone!
 More good news?
 People love content about animals, so you’re already at an advantage.